vemonet/rdflib-endpoint/README.md

 ## ✨ Deploy your SPARQL endpoint

-`rdflib-endpoint` enables you to easily define and deploy SPARQL endpoints based on RDFLib Graph and Dataset.
+`rdflib-endpoint` enables you to easily define and deploy SPARQL endpoints based on RDFLib `Graph` and `Dataset`.
 Additionally it provides helpers to defines custom functions in the endpoint.

 > [!TIP]
 >
-> Checkout the [`example`](https://github.com/vemonet/rdflib-endpoint/tree/main/example) folder for a complete working app example to get started, including a docker deployment.
+> Checkout the [`example`](https://github.com/vemonet/rdflib-endpoint/tree/main/example) folder for a complete working app example with custom functions to get started, including a docker deployment.

 ### ⚡️ Deploy as a standalone API